melissa-c/ISS-tracker/README.md

 ![wireframe](img/iss_wireframe.png "wireframe of website design")

 ###Stretch:
-- Update ISS coordinates as it moves and have the displayed distance update accordingly.
+- Update ISS coordinates as it moves (every 2 seconds) and update the displayed distance accordingly.
 - Map with clickable marker for address location.
 - World map showing marker of address and ISS location.
 - Calculate the distance using an API.